 2009: Israel commemorated the Munich Massacre of 1972 today in a state ceremony attended by politicians, athletes and relatives of the fallen.

 2009: “Ex-Mayor of Memphis Starts Bid for Congress, Invoking Race in Campaign” published today reported that “The black candidate, former Mayor Willie W. Herenton of Memphis, has argued that Tennessee needs a black voice in its currently all-white delegation.
 He is running a blistering campaign against Representative Steve Cohen, a fellow Democrat who is Jewish with a precarious hold on the majority black district.”
 Herenton has attacked Cohen by saying “that he does not really think very much of African Americans.”
-Sidney Chism, a black county commissioner and Herenton’s campaign manager said that “this seat was set aside for people who look me.
+Sidney Chism, a black county commissioner and Herenton’s campaign manager said that “this seat was set aside for people who look like me.
 (As reported by Robbie Brown)

 2010(8th of Tishrei, 5771): Ysrael Seinuk, a structural engineer who made it possible for many of New York City’s tallest new buildings to withstand wind, gravity and even earthquakes passed away today at the age of 78.
 (As reported by Dennis Hevesi)

 2010: Eric “Schneiderman was the Democratic Party nominee for New York Attorney General, defeating four other candidates in the Democratic Primary” today.